Beverley Heath Hoyland

-Beverley Heath-Hoyland is a businesswoman, former model and widow of the artist John Hoyland.
+Beverley Heath-Hoyland (born 18 November 1954) is a businesswoman, former model and widow of the artist John Hoyland.

 Early life and Modelling Career

 Beverley Heath-Hoyland (née Beverley Heath) was born in Montego Bay on 18 November 1954.
 Her early years were spent in Jamaica with her grandmother, with Ms Heath joining her parents in the UK aged 9.

 She broke into modelling accidentally when as a teenager a photo spread of her dressed in her school uniform and, in another picture, as a sultry young model was published in The Gleaner, a broadsheet newspaper in Jamaica.

 By 1975 Beverley Heath was established as a model in London, having moved there in 1965.
 She had already won a series of titles: Miss Black Britain in 1971; Miss Caribbean Queen in 1974; Miss Variety Club of Great Britain and Miss West Indian in 1975 alongside regular work at fashion fairs and for boutiques across Europe, in TV commercials for the telecoms provider BT Group, British Rail, the car manufacturer Talbot, Imperial Leather, Avon Products and pop music promotion videos.